PerryRylance/DataTable/README.md

 This library handles client and server side record fetching, including search, sort and pagination.

 A script file is provided for convenience which will automatically set up the tables client side also.
-Feel free to write your own, or extend `PerryRylance.DataTables.DataTable` by overriding `createInstance`.
+Feel free to write your own, or extend `PerryRylance.DataTable` by overriding `createInstance`.

 ## Requirements